 02 of 13

 Interactive Parking Map

 When navigating Salt Lake, start with an interactive parking map that guides you to the major parking areas centered around popular points of interest like Temple Square or City Creek Center.
 An interactive map allows you to put a Salt Lake address into the search bar to view the parking options closest to that address.
 You can also zoom in to see metered spaces and a street view.Continue to 3 of 13 below.

 Parking Finder App

-The Salt Lake City government app for Apple or Android includes a smart map that will show you parking spaces within a couple of blocks of your location.
-It also includes information about bus routes, bike routes, parks, points of interest, and alternative fuel stations.Continue to 4 of 13 below.
+The Salt Lake City government created a parking app for use with Apple or Android phones.
+The technology includes a smart map, which shows you available parking spaces within a few of blocks of your location.
+It also includes information on bus routes, bike routes, parks, points of interest, and alternative fuel stations.Continue to 4 of 13 below.

 04 of 13

-Salt Lake City's new blue parking meters accept credit and debit cards as well as coins.
-Bills are not accepted.
-Parking is metered from 8 a.m.-8 p.m., Monday through Friday, with a time limit of two hours.
-Parking is free on Saturdays with a two-hour time limit.
-On Sundays, parking is free with no time restriction.
+Salt Lake City's blue parking meters streamline your parking experience by accepting credit cards, debit cards, and coins (you can't use bills).
+Metered parking is available from 8:00 a.m. to 8:00 p.m., Monday through Friday, with a time limit of two hours.
+Parking is free after hours and on Saturdays with a two-hour time limit, as well.
+On Sundays, parking is free and there is no time restriction.

-Parking rates are $2 per hour, and you need to pay in advance.
-You can pay in increments as little as 5 cents or 2 minutes, but there is a $1 minimum for credit cards.
-There is also an option to pay by cell phone.
-Download the QuickPay app for Apple or Android, or you can pay by phone or text using the phone number 1-801-701-1888 (this number is displayed on the meters).
-The first time you pay by phone, you will set up an account with your credit or debit card number.
-Paying by cell phone is the best way to assure that you won't have to leave your meal or meeting to feed the meter because you can add time remotely.Continue to 5 of 13 below.
+The metered parking rate is 2 dollars per hour and needs to be paid in advance.
+To do so, you can pay right at the meter, by cell phone via the QuickPay app for Apple or Android devices, or by phone or text using the phone number on the meter.
+The first time you pay by phone, set up an account with your credit or debit card number to make all future payments a breeze.
+But remember, paying by cell phone gives you the most convenient access—you won't have to leave your meal or meeting to re-up the meter.Continue to 5 of 13 below.

 05 of 13